-Mikael Øye Hegnar
+Interview with Mikael Øye Hegnar

 The interview with Mikael begins with him giving me a tour of his studio.
+Being in his studio gets me closer to his workprocess.

-He talks about how he enjoys exploring the materials he uses—their natural properties and the qualities he can give them.
 He emphasizes the importance of everything surrounding his artworks: the frames, eventual glass, and the materials behind the works as well.

 One of the first things he shows me are the large crayons he’s made himself from beeswax and pigments.
 He then shows me the boards he draws on.
 Here, he melts the wax while illustrating.
 He then places thin Japanese paper on top and creates a print from the wax—after that, he lets the universe take over.

-He tells me he is very inspired by encaustic painting,
+— I am very inspired by encaustic painting,

 For over sixteen years, Hegnar has worked with a wide range of materials and forms of expression, including charcoal, textile dyes, egg tempered oil paint, fresco techniques and wax.